languiano805/solar_panel_analysis/README.md

 By integrating these datasets, we can develop robust models to predict future power output, identify efficiency trends, and ultimately enhance our operational strategies.

 ## Executive Summary
+This project analyzes solar panel performance and weather data from two solar farms in India over a 34-day period.
+Data was recorded at 15-minute intervals, providing insights into power generation efficiency and environmental impacts.
+The goal is to enhance predictive modeling, optimize maintenance scheduling, and identify underperforming panels to improve overall energy output.

+### Key Findings:
+1. **Forecasting Power Generation**:
+   - Developed predictive models for solar power generation, achieving high accuracy in forecasting future output.
+   - Plant 1's model showed a minimal difference between real and predicted values (0.00004%), with a forecasted generation of 106,504 kWh over the next 14 days.
+   - Plant 2's model exhibited more variation, indicating potential issues with certain inverters.
+2. **Maintenance Optimization**:
+    - Analyzed correlations between weather variables and power generation, identifying module temperature as a key indicator for maintenance scheduling.
+    - In Plant 1, the correlation between daily yield and module temperature improved significantly after removing an anomaly (week 24).
+    - In Plant 2, the correlation between daily yield and DC/AC power was strong, suggesting efficient inverter operation.
+3. **Identifying Underperforming Panels**:
+    - Plant 1 had three underperforming inverters, generating 3% less energy than expected, leading to a potential monthly loss of ~8,241 kWh.
+    - Plant 2 faced a more severe issue, with four inverters generating 23% less energy, resulting in a potential monthly loss of ~96,088.5 kWh.

 ## Project Goals